-Like the BAU Forecast, energy consumption in manufacturing and industrial buildings are forecasted based on building footprint projections for non-residential stock in the County (see Appendix A).
-As discussed above, beginning in 2018, non-residential customers in the County were enrolled in CPA's Clean Power rate option (50% eligible renewable), with less than 5 percent of customers opting out; the year-end CPA participation rate is held constant with the remaining customers continuing to receive electricity from SCE.
-The emission factors for CPA are based on historical power mix (2018-2020) and California's RPS targets, as discussed above and presented in Table B-1.
-Emission factors for SCE and CPA are the same as described under Electricity Emission Factors under the Renewable Portfolio Standard, above.
+Like the BAU Forecast, energy consumption in manufacturing and industrial buildings are forecasted based on building footprint projections for nonresidential stock in unincorporated Los Angeles County (see Appendix A).10 As discussed above, beginning in 2018, nonresidential customers in unincorporated Los Angeles County were enrolled in CPA's Clean Power rate option (50 percent eligible renewable), with less than 5 percent of customers opting out; the year-end CPA participation rate is held constant with the remaining customers continuing to receive electricity from SCE.
+The emission factors for CPA are based on historical power mix (2018-2020) and California's RPS targets, as discussed above and presented in Table B-1.11 Emission factors for SCE and CPA are the same as described under Electricity Emission Factors under the Renewables Portfolio Standard, above.